 Thank you for all for supporting forest defense in eastern Oregon!

-Attendance at this event will help Blue Mountains Biodiversity Project fight destructive timber sales on four National Forests in Eastern Oregon.
-Funds raised by the benefit will help to support this year’s field season.
+This annual event helps Blue Mountains Biodiversity Project fight destructive timber sales on four National Forests in Eastern Oregon.
+Funds raised by the benefit help to support our summer field season.
 Every summer, BMBP volunteers come out to camp in the woods with the directors and field survey thousands of acres of proposed timber sales.
 The information they collect becomes evidence used in the comments submitted to the Forest Service, and in potential negotiations and litigation.

 The Blue Mountains Biodiversity Project has been working to protect and restore the ecosystems of Eastern Oregon for over 25 years.
 BMBP works to stop or modify projects on public lands that threaten ecological integrity and biodiversity, such as logging, road building, livestock grazing, herbicide and biocide use, and mining.
 We work in the Malheur, Ochoco, Umatilla, and Deschutes National Forests.
 These efforts help protect numerous species, including salmon, wolves, lynx, rare woodpeckers, Pacific fishers, marten, and wolverine.

 Thank you for your support; we look forward to seeing you at the benefit!